 The Art of Fair Isle Knitting is a wonderful encyclopedia of fair isle techniques, color ideas and theories, and traditional design.
 It’s a classic!

-Explore the Victoria and Albert Museum‘s awesome collection online.
+Victoria and Albert Museum‘s awesome collection online.
 I searched the term “knitted” and found 9 pages of unusual garments with historical and artistic value.

 These are Spanish silk and silver gloves from the 16th century.